pannacotta98/modeling-and-animation/README.md

 - **Lab 2 — Mesh decimation**

-  - Mesh decimation based on _Surface Simplification Using Quadric Error Metrics_ by Michael Garlandand Paul S. Heckbert
+  - Mesh decimation based on _Surface Simplification Using Quadric Error Metrics_ by Michael Garlandand and Paul S. Heckbert
   - Alterations to the error metric to achieve more decimation on surfaces that are not seen
   - Visualization of the error quadrics